oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-environmentnewline-to-make-a-new-line-in-your-string/rule.md

 ---

-When you need to create a new line in your string, make sure you use Environment.NewLine, and then literally begin typing your code on a new line for readability purposes.​
+When you need to create a new line in your string, make sure you use Environment.NewLine, and then literally begin typing your code on a new line for readability purposes.

-​string strExample = "This is a very long string that is \r\n not properly implementing a new line.";
+string strExample = "This is a very long string that is \r\n not properly implementing a new line.";
  Bad Example: The string has implemented a manual carriage return line feed pair (\r\n)